Lyceum: India

-The Goa Lyceum (Liceu de Goa) in Panaji, Goa – established in 1854, following the Portuguese model – was the first public secondary school in the state, then a Portuguese territory.
+The Liceu Nacional Afonso de Albuquerque in Panaji, Goa – established in 1854 in Portuguese Goa, following the Portuguese model – was the first public secondary school in the then-overseas Portuguese territory.
 Later, the Goa Lyceum received the official title of Liceu Nacional Afonso de Albuquerque (Afonso de Albuquerque National Lyceum).

 The Christ University Lyceum in Bengaluru, Karnataka - established in 2021, where scholars sit and do their research work and have discussion.

 Philippines

 The Philippines follows its version of the K-12 system, where the term junior high school might be used instead of lyceum.
 However, there are schools that appropriate the word lyceum in their name.
 The Lyceum of the Philippines University (LPU) is a university in Manila established by former wartime president José P. Laurel.
 Among its notable alumni are former president Rodrigo Duterte, popular author Rene Villanueva, and actor Cesar Montano.
 LPU has campuses in Makati, Batangas, Laguna, Cavite, and Davao.

 The Filipino word for lyceum is liseo from Spanish liceo which can be found in some names of various universities and educational institutions which are unaffiliated with LPU.